 Work from Big to Small and from Bottom to Top

 Start with the biggest, most formal rooms in your house, such as the living room, entryway, and dining room.
-Notice which other rooms you can see into from each space.
+Notice which other rooms you can see from each space.
 Consider how color will flow from one room to the next.
 It’s okay to choose a different color palette for the upstairs, where more private spaces are located.

 Choose colors you like from the largest piece or pattern in the room, such as the rug or couch.
 Use the neutral from the rug or furniture piece for the walls, and use the other colors in the pattern to inspire your décor choices for that room.
 Then, you can tweak that palette for the rest of the house.
 For example, if the rug has a light Wedgewood blue, you can deepen that color in an adjacent smaller space to add some drama.
 If you have a forest green, you can lighten it to willow to use as a gentle accent in an office or kitchen.